WEAVE

 - Currently, WEAVE must limit the number of free individual counseling sessions due to lack of funding.
 Donations to the counseling program are immediately invested in expanded access to therapeutic counseling that provides survivors with coping techniques and helps them heal from trauma.

-Additionally, WEAVE accepts donations of gently used men's, women's, and children's clothing to provide emergency and work attire to victims and to generate revenues through its three recycled clothing stores.
+Additionally, WEAVE accepts donations of gently used men's, women's, and children's clothing to provide emergency and work attire to victims and to generate revenues through its two thrift stores.
 WEAVE also welcomes donations of items to support our programs such as bed linens, towels, dishes, kitchenware, and more.
 Up to date wish lists and donation information are maintained on our website (www.weaveinc.org).

 Equity Statement